 Moving to Spain after brexit is another frequently asked question and the current information we have available on this subject is detailed below by scrolling down.
 Essentially Spain is still very keen to have British nationals visit and live in Spain after brexit, as long as there is a reciprocal agreement for Spanish nationals to live and work in the UK.
 Both countries are keen to reach an agreement that allows their citizens to continue, as before, in some shape or form.
 Spain has already tightened its procedures and requirements with regard to gaining resident status and it appears that the Spanish authorities are intent on making sure that any British nationals wanting to live in Spain have sufficient financial funds to support themselves and not to be a burden on the Spanish state.
 Currently anyone wishing to obtain resident status will need to prove that they have an income of at least 700 Euros per month.
 At the moment the entire process of gaining resident status is taking longer to complete as there is a rush of expats trying to legalise themselves in Spain before Brexit actually occurs.
 At the bottom of the advance moves moving to Spain help and information page is a link to a highly recommended English speaking translator and legal advisor who can help guide you through the actual process of gaining residency to live in Spain after brexit.
 The important thing for anyone thinking of moving to Spain after brexit or currently living in Spain without legal resident status is to start getting your house in order as soon as possible.
 These things take time (currently at least 6 months just to get an appointment to apply for residency) so the sooner you start the better.
 There is also a lot of paperwork to obtain and present and if one article is incorrect or missing then further delays occur.
 So if you are looking for the good life in Spain you need to start as soon as you can.
 It might seem like a lot to do to live in a new country but believe us……..it’s worth it.

 As far as moving to Spain after brexit is concerned, nothing will change until the transition period has expired which is currently scheduled to end on 31st December 2020.
 Until that date you can still move and live in Spain.
 However it is essential to gain Spanish residency within this time frame to be able to stay in Spain once the transition period expires.
 If you are looking to move to Spain then do it before the transition period expires.
 Use the yellow quick quote buttons at the top of the page to obtain an instant online quote to budget for your move to Spain and get yourself moved whilst the process of moving to Spain is relatively simple.
-For further information and updates on the Brexit withdrawal agreement, visit the British government information page on moving to Spain after Brexit You may also want to visit The Spanish Governments guidance for UK nationals in Spain for further information
+For further information and updates on the Brexit withdrawal agreement, visit the British government information page on moving to Spain after Brexit You may also want to visit The Spanish Governments guidance for UK nationals in Spain for further information.
+Brexit negociations are still ongoing as we enter the final quarter of 2020, and it is still very much unknown what the situation will be after the transition period ends at the end of December.
+Hopefully things will become clearer shortly!!!!!!!!

 We have a wealth of information and advice on moving to Spain from UK and a quick scroll down on this page will tell you just about everything you need to know for your move to Spain from UK or any other location in Europe.